-If you have ADHD, you might find it hard to date and to make friends.
+If you have ADHD, you might find it hard to date, make friends, or parent.
 That’s partly because good relationships require you to be aware of other people's thoughts and feelings.
 But ADHD can make it hard for you to pay attention or react the right way.

-That doesn’t mean you can't find a romantic partner or good buddies.
+That doesn’t mean you can't find a romantic partner or good buddies or be a great parent.
 It just takes patience, self-awareness, and practical strategies.

 How ADHD Makes Relationships Hard

 The most common ADHD symptoms can complicate your social life.

 Forgetfulness.
 Miss a friend’s birthday bash?
 A no-show on your own date?
 Do you feel like you’re always getting blamed for forgetting things, when you know no one actually told you about them?
 You may well forget if you don’t write it down or set reminders.